Ohio Multi-Use Trail Safety

 - Carry protection.
 Some cyclists use pepper spray to deal with unruly dogs on the road.
 The spray is carried in a manner where it can be quick-drawn when necessary.
 Since most people don't have a black belt in karate, the spray can also be used when someone intends to do you harm.

 - Do some research before you trek through unfamiliar places.
 Get some local insight about the area from someone who lives there or is very familiar with the bikeway.

 - Perhaps a co-worker has a family member or friend that lives near a trail you wish to explore.
 Knowledgeable, active locals are perhaps your best resource while paranoid, uniformed folks can be your worst.
 You may also want to contact local officials in the area.
 Do your homework and then take someone with you on your first visit.

 - Carry a cell phone.
-No, it probably won't help you fend off an attacker, but it may help you help someone else by reporting a crime quickly.
-(It also comes in handy in case of an accident or mechanical failure.)
+It may help you help someone else by reporting a crime quickly.
+It also comes in handy in case of an accident or mechanical failure.

 More Guidelines & Tips